 Some marketing efforts take time.
 But there may be low hanging fruit you’ve missed that could be a quick win to boost your profile.

 For example, on Google, you can create a free business profile, where you can control how your business appears in Google Search and Maps.
-You can add your phone number, address, post updates and encourage customer reviews.
-This could help your online presence at the point where people are actively searching for a financial adviser in their area.
+You can add your phone number, address, post updates and encourage customer reviews – taking advantage of follow-up emails, or the last few minutes of client reviews, to ask for a Trustpilot review.

 6. Are you demonstrating your value?